HeatSuiteLabs/HeatSuiteDocs/docs/watchapp/index.md

 ## Pairing a CORE/CALERA Sensor

-The CORE Sensor is device which indirectly estimates core body temperature using a heat flux sensor (read more about it [here](https://corebodytemp.com/pages/core-sensor-technology)) and can measure skin temperature.
+The CORE Sensor is a device which indirectly estimates core body temperature using a heat flux sensor (read more about it [here](https://corebodytemp.com/pages/core-sensor-technology)) and can measure skin temperature.
 The onboard proprietary algorithm has two modes, free-living and exertional, where exertional only engages when heart rate exceeds 120 BPM, and requires the pairing of an ANT+ or Bluetooth Heart Rate Strap to the CORE Sensor.
 While I will not comment on the validity and reliability of the GreenTEG solution for estimating core body temperature (you can read other [validation studies](https://scholar.google.ca/scholar?hl=en&as_sdt=0%2C5&q=%28%22CORE+Sensor%22+OR+%22CALERA%22%29+%26%26+%22GreenTEG%22&btnG=) for specific use cases), I included it in HeatSuite for skin temperature and heat flux monitoring ([CALERA](https://info.greenteg.com/calera-research) version is only capable of broadcasting heat flux - likely firmware locked on the CORE).
 Pairing the CORE/CALERA Sensor with the Bangle.js2 uses the [coretemp app](https://github.com/espruino/BangleApps/tree/master/apps/coretemp) available from the Bangle.js App Loader.

 Follow these instructions on the watch to pair a CORE/CALERA Sensor: